Daeen/Seg4DGaussian/docs/gui.md

 ## Acknowledgement

-We thanks the authors from [Deformable-3D-Gaussians](https://github.com/ingra14m/Deformable-3D-Gaussians) for sharing their amazing work.
+We appreciate the authors from [Deformable-3D-Gaussians](https://github.com/ingra14m/Deformable-3D-Gaussians) for sharing their amazing work.
 Our GUI is built upon their code.
 Please consider also citing their paper.

 ```
 @article{yang2023deformable3dgs,